 The round-nose pellet is quite a versatile one and is ballistically superior to all the other Diabolo head types because of its accuracy and high knockdown force.

-HAENDLER & NATERMANN Field Target Trophy .22 Cal Air Gun Pellet is a good example of round-nose pellets.
+Umarex Superdome Field Line .22 airgun pellets are a good example of round-nose pellets.
 This medium-weight pellet has an aerodynamic design providing high impact and penetration.
 Extremely accurate and featuring a flat trajectory for medium ranges, it is ideal for competition and hunting.
-Also available in .177 caliber and in different grain variations.
+Also available in .177 caliber.